aokolnychyi/data-structures-min/README.md

 - If you implement an immutable data structure and want to remove an element, you can return a tuple on removal, where the first element represents the removed element and the second elements is the new collection.
+- In functional programming, there are two types of data structures: sequential and associative.
+The former preserves the insertion order and has fast access to head/tail while the latter is orthogonal and has nice performance for accessing elements in the middle.
+- Functional data structures are immutable and you need to copy them but you still want to achieve comparable asymptotic performance.
+This is done by sharing data between the old and new data structures.
+It is called structured sharing.

 Hash Maps